When asked about the usefulness of electricity, "Of what use is a newborn baby?"

 Generally such a book looks much more like a history book, and

-apparently the author thinks that the only way to learn from the mistakes of history is to repeat them.
+apparently the authors thinks that the only way to learn from the mistakes of history is to repeat them.

-(Let's hope he didn't write the lab manual, too.)
+(Let's hope they didn't write the lab manual, too.)

-Or maybe he is just a disgruntled physicist, who thinks that, well, he had to learn it that way,
+Or maybe they are just disgruntled physicists, who think that, well, they had to learn it that way,

 so, by golly, that's the way you're going to have to learn it, too.